isomerpages/cris-corp/news-and-events/media-releases/_posts/2022-10-17-post-Launch of a new initiative to accelerate the adoption of healthtech innovations.md

 better positioned to attract international talents and capabilities, and continuously improve our provision of healthcare and health.</p>
 <p>Under this new initiative, projects selected can expect to receive funding
-of&nbsp;<a href="https://nhic.sg/web/index.php/our-funding/innovation-to-adopt" rel="noopener noreferrer nofollow" target="_blank">up to S$1 million</a>,
+of up to S$1 million, subject to the scale and complexity of each project.
-subject to the scale and complexity of each project.
 NHIC will also work closely with the project teams to provide strategic guidance on regulatory policies and assist innovators along their commercialisation journey.&nbsp;</p>
 <p>The initiative, supported by the Ministry of Health (MOH), will cover
 three clinical adoption themes: Screening, Diagnostics and Monitoring, and Intervention.
 The grant call for the first theme will open in November 2022.&nbsp;</p>
-<h5>Holistic suite of programmes to power healthtech innovations in Singapore</h5>
+<h5><strong>Holistic suite of programmes to power healthtech innovations in Singapore</strong></h5>
 <p>Since its formation in 2014, the NHIC has expanded over the years under
 the funding support from MOH’s National Medical Research Council, and developed a robust track record in turning innovative healthcare research into commercial